jahswilloomoware-ui/Jahswill-Omoware-/README.md

 Security: Less secure for sensitive data as parameters are visible in the URL and browser history, while POST Request is more secure for sensitive data as parameters are not visible in the URL.
 Caching: Can be cached by browsers and proxies, while POST Request are  generally not cached.Generally not cached.

+## Section B: JavaScript Variables & Datatypes (Theory)

+### What is a variable in JavaScript?
+* A variable in JavaScript is a named storage location for data.
+It allows you to store values (like numbers, text, objects, etc.) and refer to them by a name throughout your code.
+Variables can hold different types of data, and their values can change during the execution of a program.
+### List the three ways to declare variables in JavaScript.

+* var
+* let
+* const
+### Explain the difference between let and const.
+* let: Declares a block-scoped local variable.
+Its value can be reassigned later in the code.
+* const: Declares a block-scoped local variable whose value cannot be reassigned after its initial assignment.
+It must be initialized at the time of declaration.
+### Mention the seven primitive datatypes in JavaScript.
+* string
+* number
+* boolean
+* undefined
+* null
+* symbol
+* bigint
+### What datatype is assigned to the value: true?
+* The datatype assigned to the value true is boolean.
+### What datatype is a JavaScript array?
+* In JavaScript, an array is a special type of object.
+When you use typeof on an array, it returns "object".
+### Give one example of a string in JavaScript.